 The AHA offers several types of courses related to CPR.
+When it comes to emergency care training and certification, it's important to understand the difference between BLS and CPR certification.
 For example, BLS courses are designed for healthcare providers who need to learn how to perform basic life support skills such as chest compressions and rescue breathing.

 Debriefing: Debriefing is the process of discussing the CPR training scenario with the healthcare provider after they have completed it.
 This typically involves the instructor asking the provider questions about their experience and decision-making in the scenario and providing additional feedback and guidance.
 The goal of debriefing is to help the provider reflect on their performance and learn from their experience.